Clear-Bible/macula-hebrew/README.md

 3. Syntax trees developed by Clear Bible, Inc. together with the Groves Center.
 (Note: Clear was formerly known as Global Bible Initiative from 2014-2020 and Asia Bible Society before that.)
 Recently, the Groves Center graciously released [Westminster Hebrew Syntax without Morphology](https://github.com/Clear-Bible/macula-hebrew/sources/groves) under a Creative Commons CC BY 4.0 license.
 4. Word sense data from the United Bible Societies [MARBLE](https://semanticdictionary.org/) project.

+During 2022, we intend to add further datasets, which are under development:

+5. Synonyms: Which Hebrew words are related in meaning?
+6. Semantic roles: Who does what to whom?
+(Agent, Verb, Patient …)
+7. Pronominal referents: Who is “he,” “she,” or “it” in this sentence?
+8. Semantic similarity: Which phrases and clauses have are semantically similar to texts found elsewhere?

 This data has been combined into a single set of trees.
 There are two variants of the these trees, found in the following directories:

 1. `nodes` contains this data in a set of nested `Node` elements suitable for many NLP systems and other systems that use recursive algorithms.